dotarj/Giddup/docs/command-model-components.md

 ## Commands

 > [!IMPORTANT]
 > A command describes the intention to change something in the system.
 It reflects a business process as close as possible.

+:heavy_check_mark: DO use immutable records.
-A command is immutable and descriptively named using a verb, a noun and the suffix `Command`.
-Commands are defined in application core (domain), grouped by aggregate and implement a common (aggregate specific) interface, for example `IPullRequestCommand`.
+:heavy_check_mark: DO use descriptive names using a verb, a noun and the suffix `Command`.

+For example, `AddOptionalReviewerCommand`, `LinkWorkItemCommand` or `CompletePullRequestCommand`.

+:heavy_check_mark: DO implement a common (aggregate specific) interface.

+For example, `IPullRequestCommand`.

+:heavy_check_mark: DO place implementations in application core (domain).

-A command contains all information required for command processing and the resulting event processing.
+:heavy_check_mark: DO only add information required for command processing and the resulting event processing.

 For example, `AddOptionalReviewerCommand` contains the ID of the optional reviewer, `LinkWorkItemCommand` contains the ID of the work item and `CompletePullRequestCommand` requires no extra information for command processing.

-When processing of a command requires external information (information beyond the scope of the current aggregate), delegates (`Func<>`) can be added to a command which can be used by the command processor.
+:heavy_check_mark: DO add delegates (`Func<>`) to a command when processing requires external information (information beyond the scope of the current aggregate).

 For example, `AddOptionalReviewerCommand` contains a delegate which can validate whether the given reviewer exists.

 See [IPullRequestCommand.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestCommand.cs) for an example implementation.

 ## Events

 > [!IMPORTANT]
 > An event describes the fact that something has happened in the system.

+:heavy_check_mark: DO use immutable records for events.
-An event is immutable and descriptively named using a noun, a past tense verb and the suffix `Event`.
-Events are defined in application core (domain), grouped by aggregate and implement a common (aggregate specific) interface, for example `IPullRequestEvent`.
+:heavy_check_mark: DO use descriptive names using a noun, a past tense verb and the suffix `Event`.

+For example, `OptionalReviewerAddedEvent`.

+:heavy_check_mark: DO implement a common (aggregate specific) interface.

+For example `IPullRequestEvent`.

+:heavy_check_mark: DO place implementations in application core (domain).

 An event contains all information required for event processing.
 For example, `OptionalReviewerAddedEvent` contains the ID of the optional reviewer, `WorkItemLinkedEvent` contains the ID of the work item and `PullRequestCompletedEvent` requires no extra information for event processing.